-The most bizarre class or experience I’ve ever had ...
+What's the most bizarre class or experience I’ve ever had?

 One experience probably stands out in my mind.
 I taught many unmotivated kids in Bosnia.
 Nevertheless, I also worked with some extremely bright and talented kids there.

 One day, my boss told me to enter a classroom to teach an eight-year-old child I had never met before.
-I had no idea that I would be teaching this class.
+I had no idea that I would be teaching this session.
 Anyway, my boss told me that I “should experience” what it was I was about to experience.
 The only order I had to follow was - “just read to him and ask him questions.”

 So, this small boy with an American accent proceeded to fidget and fiddle around with his toys.
 Now, I assumed that when I started to read, he would stop fidgeting and pay attention to me.
 He didn’t.

 When I reached the end of every page of the book I was reading aloud to him, I would ask him a series of comprehension questions.
 Of course, I assumed that he wouldn’t know any of the answers.

 He answered every single question correctly, quoting what I’d read word-for-word.

 I left the classroom after an hour in a state of shock.

 I don’t remember any “bad” classes in terms of technique or things going wrong.
 However, I had one group of young teens in Bosnia that was totally out of control.
 The worst thing was that there were a few adults in this group who didn’t learn anything for an entire year because I was too busy trying to stop those teenagers from starting a riot.

 A complete and utter nightmare.
 I didn’t get any help from my boss who should have just given the group to another teacher who was better at crowd control than me.